amirbitran/dbfold/MCPU/README.md

 distance between the cysteine's alpha carbons in accordance to a Morse-like potential, multiplied by the weight of the i,j disulfide (specified in the constraint file) and by the value of K_CONSTRAINT
+These i and j should be specified in zero-indexing

 A note on weights: If all disulfide bonds are to be weighted equally, then set the weight to 1 for all pairs.
 If you want any to contribute more to the energy,